-Fanon Discontinuity: Fans in general had been growing weary with the Seasonal Rot for quite some time, but the rushed and copped out ending only served to pull the last straw as it was considered badly written by most, butchering all three main characters into sappy, Badass Decay failure protagonists, trolling the much hated Love Triangle to its last breath and pulling a ridiculously drawn and executed vampires vs. hunters battle hardly anyone could take seriously.
+Fanon Discontinuity: Fans in general had been growing weary with the Seasonal Rot for quite some time, but the rushed and copped out ending only served to pull the last straw as it was considered badly written by most, butchering all three main characters into sappy, Badass Decay protagonists, repeating the much hated Love Triangle to its last breath and pulling a ridiculously drawn and executed vampires vs. hunters battle hardly anyone could take seriously.
 While the rushedness of the said ending itself wasn't really Matsuri's fault but the Executive Meddling, it was her inexperience with long-running stories that eventually surfaced to the point she was basically told "The story sucks now, how soon can you end it?"
-All this has basically made many fans agree that Vampire Knight would have been way better off had it simply ended at chapter 46 or 49, when the storytelling and art was at its best, and they were chapters that would have worked perfectly well as an ending, if anything leaving room for a better planned out sequel.
+In the end, all this has caused many fans to pretend to, or agree that the second arc should never have happened, and that the story should have ended at volume 9 while the art and storytelling was at its strongest.

 Rido x Yuuki (since he calls her Juri, may double as No Yay...)

 Zero and Sara

 Does Yuuki and Zero in the second arc count?